 Indeed, these fuels have become more abundant even in the face of record consumption.
 World oil reserves today are more than 15 times greater than they were when record keeping began in 1948; world gas reserves are almost four times greater than they were 30 years ago; world coal reserves have risen 75 percent in the last 20 years.
 Proven world reserves of oil, gas, and coal are officially estimated to be 45, 63, and 230 years of current consumption, respectively.
 Probable resources of oil, gas, and coal are officially forecast to be 114, 200, and 1,884 years of present usage, respectively.

 Moreover, an array of unconventional fossil-fuel sources promises that, when crude oil, natural gas, and coal become scarcer (hence, more expensive) in the future, other fossil fuels may still be the best substitutes before synthetic substitutes come into play.
+(For more on this issue, see "Fossil Fuels Are a Blessing to Humanity.")

 The most promising unconventional fossil fuel today is orimulsion, a tarlike substance that can be burned to make electricity or refined into petroleum.
 Orimulsion became the “fourth fossil fuel” in the mid-1980s when technological improvements made Venezuela’s reserves commercially exploitable.
 Venezuela’s reserve equivalent of 1.2 trillion barrels of oil exceeds the world’s known reserves of crude oil, and other countries’ more modest supplies of the natural bitumen add to the total.